 From the explanation above, we can see the difference in focus between the prayer for ordinary clothes and new clothes:

-He heard the Messenger of Allah ﷺ say that whoever wears a new garment, praises Allah (with a prayer like the one above), then intentionally takes his old, worn-out garment (khaliq) and gives it in charity, then that person will be:
+He reported hearing the Messenger of Allah ﷺ declare that whoever wears a new garment, praises Allah using the prescribed supplications, and then intentionally takes their worn-out clothes (khaliq) to give them in charity, that individual will reside:

 فِي حِفْظِ اللَّهِ وَفِي كَنَفِ اللَّهِ عَزَّ وَجَلَّ، وَفِي سَبِيلِ اللَّهِ حَيًّا وَمَيِّتًا

-“In the care of Allah, under the protection of Allah Azza wa Jalla, and in the way of Allah, whether in life or in death.”
+“In the safekeeping of Allah, under the protection of Allah the Almighty, and in the path of Allah, both in life and in death.”

 Summary of Differences (Table)